iturdikulov/notes/OnlyKey.md

 sr-interval: 3
 sr-ease: 250
 ---
 # Onlykey

-> OnlyKey was developed by a team of [[computer_security|security]] experts and
+> OnlyKey was developed by a team of [[computer_security]] experts and white hat
-> white hat hackers to stop malicious hackers.
-One thing hackers and malware on
+> hackers to stop malicious hackers.
+One thing hackers and malware on a computer
-> a computer cannot do is physically touch something.
+> cannot do is physically touch something.
 >
 > In order to use OnlyKey to log in, physical touch is required.
 In order to
 > read a secure message, physical touch is required.